 - Energy one or a limited number of energy centres will be sought to provide heating and / or hot water to the Development supported by backup boilers.
 A two way hot water system fired by SELCHP's energy recovery process could be linked to the Development Area via new and existing service corridors.
 Photo-voltaic panels should be considered. - An innovative waste management system could be incorporated throughout the Development Area.
 Such a system could avoid the need for standard refuse collection and significantly increase recycling. - Sustainable Materials the sustainability profile of materials will be considered when submitted to the Council for approval.
-The use of lower embodied energy materials and sustainable timber, for instance, are encouraged together with locally sourced materials and recycled aggregates. - A BREEAM assessment will be required for non-residential floorspace. - Sustainable transport Initiatives will be required to come forward in tandem with delivery of the various uses in the development area.
+The use of lower embodied energy materials and sustainable timber, for instance, are encouraged together with locally sourced materials and recycled aggregates. - A BREEAM assessment will be required for non-residential floorspace. - Sustainable Transport Initiatives will be required to come forward in tandem with delivery of the various uses within the Development Area.
+Improvements to the cycleways surrounding the Development Area have been delivered since the original outline planning permission was granted in 2012.
+To supplement those improvements, access to hire bikes is also sought.